lnn3333/IBM_Data_Analysis_Project/README.md

 5. Building an Interactive Dashboard
 - Create an interactive dashboard using R Shiny.

+## 5. Presenation slides
+Review all the evaluation of predictive models
 ## 5. Credits
 - This is part of IBM R Capstone Project course
 - Relevant Paper and Citation Request: